Party game: Video games

 Party video games are commonly designed as a collection of simple minigames, designed to be intuitive and easy to control, and allow for competition between many players.
-Some, like the Mario Party series and Sonic Shuffle, are played on simulated game boards.
+Some games are played on simulated game boards, like the Itadaki Street series, Mario Party series and Sonic Shuffle.

 BYTE in 1981 called the Olympic sports game Olympic Decathlon (1980) "the first true party game for microcomputers".
 Another early example is Starpath's Party Mix.

+Modern examples include Tower Unite (2016), a virtual community party game played online, and The Jackbox Party Pack series which offers minigames that can be played both online and with people in the same room.